lf-hernandez/disney-ask-demo/README.md

 npm run build
 ```

-This transpiles the TypeScript files and bundles the package and it's dependencies into a single JavaScript file, the postbuild cleanup step compresses the package into a zip file.
+This transpiles the TypeScript files and bundles the package and it's dependencies into a single JavaScript file, the post-build cleanup step compresses the package into a zip file.

-From here you can run the deploy script which essentally creates the Lambda with a configured runtime and execution role:
+From here you can run the deploy script which essentially creates the Lambda with a configured runtime and execution role:

 ```bash
 ./deploy.sh